carlogalli/academic-kickstart/content/authors/admin/_index.md

 email: ""

 ---
-Hello!
+Welcome!

-I am a macroeconomist with interests in international finance and information economics.
+I am a Postdoctoral researcher at [SciencesPo](https://www.sciencespo.fr/department-economics/en.html), working under the [Sovereign Debt Chair](https://www.sciencespo.fr/psia/chair-sovereign-debt.html).

-Next Fall, I will be a Postdoctoral Fellow at the Department of Economics of [SciencesPo](https://www.sciencespo.fr/department-economics/en.html).
+In 2021, I will join [Universidad Carlos III de Madrid](http://economics.uc3m.es/) as an Assistant Professor in the Department of Economics.

-In Fall 2021, I will join [Universidad Carlos III de Madrid](http://economics.uc3m.es/) as an Assistant Professor in the Department of Economics.
+I hold a PhD in Economics from [UCL](http://www.ucl.ac.uk/economics) and I am a member of the [Centre for Macroeconomics](http://www.centreformacroeconomics.ac.uk/Home.aspx).

-I obtained my PhD in 2020 from [UCL](http://www.ucl.ac.uk/economics) and I am a member of the [Centre for Macroeconomics](http://www.centreformacroeconomics.ac.uk/Home.aspx).
+My research interests are in macroeconomics, international finance and information economics.
+My work studies fiscal and monetary policy, with a particular focus on sovereign debt crises and default risk.